 Network firewalls block connections based on IP addresses.
 So if you want to visit Instagram and, say, your employer has blocked Instagram’s IP, the firewall won’t let you do it.
-But when you’re connected to a proxy, the firewall only sees you trying to connect to the proxy’s IP and lets it through.
+But when you’re connected to a proxy, the firewall only sees you trying to connect to the proxy’s IP and allows it through.

 Hiding your IP address online

-Normally, when you connect to a web host (service or website), it records your actual IP address.
+Typically, when you connect to a web host (service or website), it records your IP address.
 But what if you don’t want to hand out the digital equivalent of your home address online willy-nilly?
 Then you can use a proxy, as connecting via a proxy essentially replaces your IP with the proxy’s.

 Changing your geographic location online

 An IP address can be geolocated to a country or even a city.
 This may lead to some services blocking you due to where you are connecting from.
-But, with a proxy, the services will only see the proxy’s IP – and its location.
+But, with a proxy, the services will only see the proxy’s IP and location.
 So as long as the proxy is in the right place, you can access stuff you couldn’t otherwise.